Michael-Hecht-Bucher/SLiMFold/README.md

    - Please define the paths iupred_path, psipred_path, NCBI_protein_database, uniref90_path, reformat_path and your bait_sequence.
    - Automatically creates a consistent project folder structure.
    - Requires the user’s environment to be active (e.g. `conda activate SLiM_AF2_screen`).
-   - Move your inital aligment to the **Input Folder** and rename it to **input.fasta** (example is uploaded in this github repository).
+   - Move your inital aligment to the **Input Folder** and rename it to **input.fasta** (see example folder).

-3. **PSSM Generation**
+2. **PSSM Generation with BLOSUM62**
-   - Uses user-provided SLiMs (aligned FASTA) and a chosen substitution matrix (BLOSUM62 or PAM30).
+   - Uses user-provided SLiMs (aligned FASTA in input.fasta) and the BLOSUM62 substitution matrix.
-   - Produces a PSSM cutoff (default for BLOSUM62 is 10; for PAM30 is 0).
+   - Produces a PSSM cutoff (default for BLOSUM62 is set to 10).

-4. **Proteome Search**
+3. **Proteome Search**
+   - (A) Prompts the user first to define the probable secondary structure involved in the interaction.
+User can choose bewtween 'helix', 'strand', 'coil' or 'unknown'.
-   - Scores the human proteome (or your organism of choice) using the PSSM.
-   - Retains only hits meeting specified cutoffs for IUPRED, ANCHOR, PSIPRED, etc.
-   - Extends each hit by ±20 residues to capture potential context.
+   - (B) Then scores the human proteome (or your organism of choice) using the PSSM, as well as IUPRED, ANCHOR, PSIPRED.
+Retains only hits meeting specified cutoffs for PSSM, IUPRED, ANCHOR, PSIPRED, etc. Extends each hit by ±20 residues to capture potential context.
+   - (C) Removes identical sequences found to avoid running them through jackhmmer and colabfold multiple times.
+   - (Optional, if not first iteration) Compare the PSSM-hits of two iterations and write the unique hits to a new FASTA file.
+Please ignore this cell in case you are running the first iteration.

 5. **Multiple Sequence Alignments**
    - jackhmmer-based MSA generation (with the UniRef90 database) for each hit and for the bait.